-Rule 10 of the Minnesota Rules of No-Fault Arbitration Procedure requires that all arbitrators who serve on the Minnesota No-Fault Panel have experience in automobile insurance claims.
+Rule 10 of the Arbitration Rules requires that all arbitrators who serve on the Minnesota No-Fault Panel have experience in automobile insurance claims.
 As a result of this requirement, the majority of arbitrators are practicing attorneys in the field of personal injury.
 Some practice in defense of insurance companies, and others practice in asserting claims against insurance companies.
 Regardless of their practice as an attorney, all arbitrators on the panel have certified that they will be neutral and impartial when serving as an arbitrator.